wxMaxima-developers/wxmaxima/info/wxmaxima.md

 #### Points

 Draws many points that can optionally be joined.
-The coordinates of the points are taken from a list of lists, an 2D array or one list or array for each axis.
+The coordinates of the points are taken from a list of lists, a 2D array or one list or array for each axis.

 #### Diagram title